spree/spree-guides/content/integration/configuration.md

 By hovering over the buttons on this integration, you see that you have several options for actions you can take:

 * Edit Properties - Re-open the configuration window, enable/disable individual services, change parameters for a service.
-* Refresh - Re-query the SpreeCommerce hub manually to get any new information.
+* Refresh - Re-query the Spree Commerce hub manually to get any new information.
 * Remove - Remove all of the mappings for individual services to this endpoint.
 Does not actually delete the integration itself, but will cause the integration not to appear on your store's "Active Integrations" section.
 * Disable All - Clicking the "Enabled" button means the individual services for the integration will be disabled.
 The integration will still appear on your store's "Active Integrations" section.